switchbox-data/npa-howtopay/docs/formulas.md

 toc-title: Table of contents
 ---

-# Mathematical Formulas

-This document contains the mathematical formulas implemented in the `npa-howtopay` model, organized by functional area.
+This document contains the  formulas implemented in the `npa-howtopay` model, organized by functional area.

 ## Variable Definitions